Gifted-Life/gifted-app/README.md

 # gifted-app

-A nice and intuitive way to introduce secret santa to your family and friends.
+A nice and intuitive way to introduce secret santa to your family and friends. (native web app)